Sydney to Singapore- An unusual flight arrangement in controversial Business seat

 a map of an airplane

-230 Economy seats arranged 2-4-2 ( 2-3-2 toward teb back fo the noane) with a very ordinary 31″ Pitch, a seat Width of 17.5″ and a recline of 5″
+230 Economy seats arranged 2-4-2 ( 2-3-2 toward the back of the plane) with a very ordinary 31″ Pitch (distance between seats), a seat Width of 17.5″ and a recline of 5″.
+The Qantas Boeing 787 has 32″ in their economy.

 Business Cabin:

 I thought the cabin was stunning.
 It was fitted with 28 oversized “sofa” seats covered in high-walled shells in a 1-2-1 arrangement numbered A,D, H, L. The A and L seats face the window.
 In the D and H middle seats, people sit near the aisle with their seat shelves between them.
-The privacy barrier comes raised but can be lowered if travelling with a friend or family member.
+The privacy barrier comes raised, but can be lowered if travelling with a friend or family member.

-THE Seat: 10/10
+The Seat: 10/10

-The new seat was developed by Finnair with seat-maker Collins Aerospace, and the Tangerien design was based on a British Airways 2014 concept.
+The new seat was developed by Finnair with seat-maker Collins Aerospace, and the Tangerine design was based on a 2014 British Airways concept.
 Featuring a Scandinavian-inspired design that, to my eyes, prioritises simplicity and efficiency, the Finnair business class seat provides passengers with a one-of-a-kind cocoon-like experience that is appealing to some passengers while leaving others feeling disappointed.
 The reasons why people hate the seat and have said they will never fly again using it are:

 • There is a lack of preset recline options